How to merge or combine multiple files

 To merge Word documents, you can merge those documents within Microsoft Word itself.
-To do this, open the first file in MS Word, and follow the steps for your version of Word.
-The steps are different because of the changes between the file menu and the Office ribbon.
+To do this, open the first file in Microsoft Word, and follow the steps for your version of Word.
+The steps are different because of the changes between the file menu and the Office Ribbon.

-From the Word ribbon, click Insert at the top of the menu and then click the down arrow next to Object and then Text from File (as shown below).
+In the Word Ribbon, click the Insert tab, click the down arrow next to Object, and select the Text from File option, as shown below.

-Select the file you wish to merge into the current document and click Insert.
-Once completed the text and other information from the document will be merged into the current document.
+Select the file you want to merge into the current document and click Insert.
+Once completed, the text and other information from the document will be merged into the current document.
 These steps can be completed as many times as you want if you want to merge multiple files.

-Tip: If there are multiple files you want to merge at the same time you can select multiple files by holding down the Ctrl key and selecting each file you want to merge.
+If there are multiple files you want to merge at the same time, you can select multiple files by holding down the Ctrl and selecting each file you want to merge.

 Find the document you want to merge.
 You have the option of merging the selected document into the currently open document or merging the two documents into a new document.
 To choose the merge option, click the arrow next to the Merge button and select the desired merge option.
-The files will then be merged.
+Once complete, the files are merged.

-Tip: If there are multiple files you want to merge at once you can select multiple files by holding down the Ctrl key and selecting each file you want to merge.
+If there are multiple files you want to merge at once, you can select multiple files by holding down the Ctrl and selecting each file you want to merge.

-Type in the below command to merge all CSV files in the folder into a new CSV file titled "newfile.csv" (any name could be used).
+Type in the following command to merge all CSV files in the folder into a new CSV file titled "newfile.csv" (any name could be used).

 copy *.csv newfile.csv

-After the new file has been created open the new CSV file in Microsoft Excel and save it as an Excel file.
+After the new file is created, open the new CSV file in Microsoft Excel and save it as an Excel file.

-Tip: Before merging text files you may want to make sure there is a blank line or at least one enter to help separate each file.
+Before merging text files, you may want to make sure there is a blank line or at least one carriage return (pressing Enter) to help separate each file.

-Type in the below command to merge all TXT files in the current directory into the file named newfile.txt (any name could be used).
+Type in the following command to merge all TXT files in the current directory into the file named newfile.txt (any name could be used).

 copy *.txt newfile.txt